Portable Deep-Sky Astrophotography Kit

 A portable deep sky astrophotography kit is essential for those who must travel to dark skies to capture images.
 A portable astrophotography setup should be lightweight, simple and reliable.

 The following setup uses a tracking mount, telescope and DSLR camera to collect images of deep-sky objects such as galaxies and nebulae.
 Everything is battery powered, meaning no connection to an electrical source is needed.

-Aside from those looking to build a travel rig, the following kit would also make an excellent first primary imaging rig.
-If you are interested in my primary (and much less portable) deep sky imaging equipment that usually stays at home, you can view my complete setup here.
+Aside from those looking to build a travel rig, the following kit would also make an excellent first primary imaging rig for astrophotography.
+If you are interested in learning more about my primary (and much less portable) deep-sky imaging equipment that usually stays at home, you can view my complete setup here.

 The ultra-portable travel kit on this page is actually quite affordable considering how expensive this hobby can be.
 Here is a photo that was taken using the kit above:

 The Andromeda Galaxy captured using a portable astrophotography kit.

 No autoguiding system or camera control software was used to produce this image.
 The entire rig was set up in minutes, to maximize my time spent under a dark sky.